protocol/CryptoNetLab/README.md

 ## Contact

-You can reach out to us anytime with your question and interest in these projects by emailing [resnetlab@protocol.ai](mailto:resnetlab@protocol.ai)
+You can reach out to us anytime with your question and interest in these projects by emailing [research@protocol.ai](mailto:research@protocol.ai)